abhishekrao500/hand-detect-and-finger-count/README.md

-# hand-recog-and-finger-count
+# hand-detect-and-finger-count
-Hand Recognition and Finger Counting using OpenCV
+Hand Detection and Finger Counting using OpenCV